Sofema Aviation Services (SAS) www.sassofia.com takes a dive into the different types of Operational Violations.

 Follow this link to our Library to find & Download related documents for Free.

-Sofema Aviation Services (SAS) provides Safety Management System Consultancy, Classroom, Webinar, and Online Training including a 3-day SMS Safety Risk Management course.
+Sofema Aviation Services provides Safety Management System Consultancy, Classroom, Webinar, and Online Training including a 3-day SMS Safety Risk Management course.

 For additional details visit our websites www.sassofia.com and www.sofemaonline.com or email team@sassofia.com